How To Cross Oceans Without Owning a Boat

-Make always sure to have a reserve to get a flight in case you might realize that boat hitchhiking isn't your thing.
+Always make sure to have some reserve to get a flight in case you might realize that boat hitchhiking is not your thing!

-Internet will be your best friend while looking for a boat.
 Make sure to purchase a local SIM card so that boat owners can reach you anytime.
-It's also vital to check your emails several times a week.
+It is also vital to check your emails several times a week.

-You'll also need internet register as available crew on the following pages:
+You will also need internet to register as available crew on the following pages:

 Most of these pages include an internal messaging service which you should check regularly during the day.
-Being responsive and quick is a decisive quality whether you'll find a boat to hitchhike or not.
+Being responsive and quick is a decisive quality whether you will find a boat to hitchhike or not.

 Internet during the crossing:

-Crossing an Ocean will be all about digital detox.
-Some very sophisticated boats have an emailing service which they can switch on for a few minutes each day.
-But this can only be used in emergencies.
-During the crossing it's all about socializing in real life (no social media) and enjoying nature’s magnitude without any (Instagram) filter.
+Some very sophisticated boats have an emailing service that they can switch on for a few minutes each day.
+But this can only be used in emergencies!
+During the crossing, it is all about socializing in real life (no social media!) and enjoying nature’s magnitude without any (Instagram) filter.

-Sometimes climate or unforeseen events will press the mood.
-In such situations it's very important to be conscious of the negative spiral that might start.
+Sometimes, climate or unforeseen events will press the mood.
+In such situations, it is very important to be conscious of the negative spiral that might start.
 A good joke and a sunny spirit will cheer everybody up.